engineyard/ey-docs/pages/appcloud_glossary.md

 ## Takeover

-Takeover is the Engine Yard process for recovering from an AppCloud application master failure.
-For more information about takeovers, see [[AppCloud application master takeover|instance-takeover]].
+Takeover is the Engine Yard process for recovering from an Cloud application master failure.
+For more information about takeovers, see [[Cloud application master takeover|instance-takeover]].

 ## Volumes